Torc Robotics: On-road autonomous vehicles

-Self-driving Trucks
+Self-driving trucks

-On March 29, 2019, Daimler AG, through Daimler Trucks North America, announced it would acquire a majority stake in Torc Robotics.
-In September 2019, Torc and Daimler Truck began testing Level 4 trucks on public roads in Virginia, and Daimler Trucks North America developed a chassis with redundant capabilities for self-driving trucks.
-In 2020, Torc opened a test center in Albuquerque for automated runs on New Mexico highways, later extending to Texas.
+On March 29, 2019, Daimler AG through its subsidiary Daimler Trucks North America announced that it would acquire a majority stake in TORC Robotics for an undisclosed amount.

+In September 2019, Torc and Daimler Truck announced they were testing Level 4 capable self-driving trucks on public roads in Virginia and that Daimler Trucks North America was developing a chassis with redundant capabilities for self-driving trucks.
+The following year, Torc opened a test center in Albuquerque, testing automated runs on New Mexico highways.
+The routes later extended to Texas.